piotrnar/gocoin/README.md

 There is additional tool called **downloader** that can quickly sync (download) the blockchain state from the p2p network.
-Use it for the intial blockchain download or to sync your **client** after having it offline for a longer time.
+Use it for the initial blockchain download or to sync your **client** after having it offline for a longer time.

 In addition there is also a set of more and less useful tools.
 They are all inside the `tools/` folder.